Items you should NOT put down your Drains

 Hair can easily cause a blockage too, especially when left for a long time.
 The first sign of this will probably be when your bath or shower water starts to drain slowly or even back up!
 So make sure you clear it away often to avoid a costly callout.

-If you have any other questions about what you can and can’t put into your drains, or if you want your drains cleaning out because of a build-up or bad smell, contact the team at ClearFirst Drainage.
+If you have any other questions about what you can and can’t put into your drains, or if you want your drains cleaning out because of a build-up or bad smell, contact the team at Express Clear.
 We’re always on hand to help you with expert advice and comprehensive services that will keep your drains flowing freely!